25TH ANNIVERSARY SEASON GOOD VIBES TWENTY FIVE

-Outreach performances have included Hostos, Lehman, Hunter Colleges, Jacob Javits Center, Columbia University, Bronx Museum, The Children's Museum of Manhattan, The Harlem Tutorial Program, The Hispanic Heritage Month Celebration at Bronx High School for the Visual Arts, and Florence Gould Hall.
-The children were featured on television in a special dance presentation in the NYC Village Halloween Parade, and New York 1's New Yorker Of The Week.
+Outreach performances have included Hostos College, Lehman College, and Hunter College, Jacob Javits Center, Columbia University, Bronx Museum, The Children’s Museum of Manhattan, The Harlem Tutorial Program, The Hispanic Heritage Month Celebration at Bronx High School for the Visual Arts, and Florence Gould Hall.
+The children were featured on television in a special dance presentation in the NYC Village Halloween Parade, and New York 1’s New Yorker Of The Week.
 Students were selected from NYC to travel to San Antonio, Texas, to perform at The Carver Cultural Community Center, produced by Joseph Alexander.
 The program has also been extended internationally to children in Charleroi, Belgium, and at the Centre Social et Culturel des Fossés-Jean, in Colombes, France. (see videos)

 P.S.
 55 Benjamin Franklin School